magpie-ea/magpie-backend/README.md

 # Additional Notes

-- When submitting experiment results, it is expected that each trial record does not contain any object/array among its values.
+- When submitting experiment results, it is expected that each trial record does not contain any object among its values.
 The reason is that it would then be hard for the CSV writer to correctly format and produce a CSV file.
 In such cases, it is best to split experiment results into different keys containing simple values, e.g.

   ```js
   {